ArekKrak/m24-reddit-client/docs/README.md

 **Reddit Light** is a minimal Reddit reader focused on clarity and responsiveness:

-- Load posts from a chosen subreddit
+- Load posts from a default subreddit (`r/news`)
-- Filter them with a keyword search
+- Switch to other popular subreddits from the sidebar
+- Use the search bar to load posts from any subreddit by name
 - Open an individual post in a modal and read its comments

-The app talks to the public `https://api.reddit.com` endpoints, is wired through Redux Toolkit thunks, and comes with unit tests, one end-to-end test, and Lighthouse audits for both mobile and desktop.
+The app talks to the public Reddit API via a Create React App proxy to `https://www.reddit.com`, is wired through Redux Toolkit thunks, and comes with unit tests plus one integration-style test that exercises the main user flow.

-   **Status:** Core project requirements implemented (subreddit list, search, comments modal, tests, Lighthouse check).
+   **Status:** Core project requirements implemented (subreddit list, search, comments modal, tests, basic rate-limit handling and responsive layout).

 ---